MicroVentures Logo MicroVentures Logo MicroVentures Logo MicroVentures Logo

 If you’re not an accredited investor, Reg CF investment opportunities are your chance to invest in early-stage startups.

-• If either your annual income or your net worth is less than $107,000, then during any 12-month period, you can invest up to the greater of either $2,200 or 5% of your annual income or net worth, whichever amount is larger.
+• If either your annual income or your net worth is less than $124,000, then during any 12-month period, you can invest up to the greater of either $2,500 or 5% of your annual income or net worth, whichever amount is larger.

 Before you invest in startups, you should understand where your money is going.
 Below are a few factors to consider when investing in startups.

-Risk and diversification
+Risk and Diversification

-Not all of your investments, especially Reg CF investments, will yield the returns you want (or any returns at all), but spreading out your investments across multiple opportunities helps even out the potential for risk and reward.
+Not all of your investments, especially Reg CF investments, will yield the returns you want (or any returns at all), but spreading out your investments across multiple opportunities can help even out the potential for risk and reward.
 To summarize with a cliché, don’t put all your eggs in one basket.

-Liquidity and exit timeline
+Liquidity and Exit Timeline

 When you invest in startups, you should expect a long timeline for an exit, and you should be okay with losing your investment should the startup not make it to a liquidity event.
 Remember that a diversified portfolio can help mitigate certain types of risk by spreading your investments across multiple startups or other opportunities.